phac-nml/quasitools/docs/index.md

 __quasitools 0.6.0__

-This release improves the documentation and fixes a bug in quasitools distance that sometimes caused the software to crash.
+This release improves the documentation, integrates PyAAVF, and fixes a bug in quasitools distance that sometimes caused the software to crash.

 # Resources